 Due to the number of failed businesses today, there is hardly any shortage of information and suggestions about the mistakes to be avoided in business.

-From books to tapes and even seminars, there’s a lot of information out there for you to learn from.
+From books to tapes and even webinars or seminars, there’s a lot of information out there for you to learn from.

-To make it easier for you, we have compiled five common mistakes you can avoid to ensure the success of your small business.
+To make it easier for you, we have compiled five common mistakes you can avoid ensuring the success of your small business.

 The desire to get rich overnight is as old as money itself and has spawned countless books and seminars by various gurus, and made ‘investment’ schemes so popular.